fortinetdev/terraform-provider-fortios/website/docs/r/fortios_lognulldevice_setting.html.markdown

 The following arguments are supported:

 * `status` - (Required) Enable/disable statistics collection for when no external logging destination, such as FortiAnalyzer, is present (data is not saved).
+Valid values: `enable`, `disable`.

 ## Attribute Reference